agda/agda/HACKING.md

 * Run the test-suite, using `make test`.
   Maybe you want to build Agda first, using `make` or `make install-bin`.

+* To persist local Makefile options, create a file called `mk/config.mk`.
+  This path is `.gitignored` and will be loaded if it exists.
+Put custom overrides there.

 * You can run a single interaction test by going into the `test/interaction` directory and typing `make <test name>.cmp`.